RicksMLC/RicksMLC_AdHocCmds/Workshop Files/Contents/mods/AdHocCmds/Chat Integration/ReadMe.txt

       Edit the source to change the amounts
     - Raids: A raid triggers the zombie spawn.
 1 zombie per viewer.
     - Follow: Spawn 5 zombies for a follow.

+The RicksMLC_Radio can be used with a command (eg !radio) or a channel point redeem.

 Have Fun.
 Rick's MLC.